kngine/rect_Intersection/readme.md

 # Intersections of Rectangles:

-This program implements generaly the fastest way to find all intersections among a set of rectangles.
+This program implements generaly the fastest algorithm to find all intersections among a set of rectangles.
+This is a very fundamental problem in compututational geometry and a lot of other areas.
 It uses a data structure called "interval tree" available at https://github.com/tkaria/gists/tree/master/cpp_trees/source/data_structures/trees